tassosho/mimic2/README.md

 ### Number of Samples vs Character Lengths
 ![numvslen](example_visuals/numsamplesvscharlen.png)

-Plots the number of samples you have in the character lengths range.
+Plots the number of samples you have in character lengths range.

 E.g. For samples in the 100 character lengths range, there are about 125 samples of it.

 It's important to keep this plot as normally distributed as possible so that the model has enough data to produce a natural speech rate.
 If this char is off balance, you may get weird speech rate during voice generation.

-Below is an example of a bad distribution for number of samples.
-This distribution will generate sequences in the 25 - 100 character lengths really well, but anything pass that will have bad quality.
-In this example you may experience a speech up in speech rate as the model try to squish 150 characters in 3 seconds.
+Below is an example of a lousy distribution for the number of samples.
+This distribution will generate sequences in the 25 - 100 character lengths well, but anything past that will have bad quality.
+In this example, you may experience a speech up in speech rate as the model try to squish 150 characters in 3 seconds.

 ![badnumsamp](example_visuals/bad_num_samples.png)

 ### Phonemes Distribution
 ![phonemedist](example_visuals/phonemedist.png)

 This only output if you use the `--cmu_dict_path` parameter.
-The X axis are the unique phonemes and the Y axis shows how many times that phoneme shows up in your dataset.
-We are still experimenting with how the distribution should look, but the theory is having a balanced distribution of phonemes will increase quality in pronounciation.
+The X-axis is the unique phonemes, and the Y-axis shows how many times that phoneme shows up in your dataset.
+We are still experimenting with how the distribution should look, but the theory is having a balanced distribution of phonemes will increase quality in pronunciation.